-Japan battles shortage of necessities for survivors of worst flood in decades
+Japan struggles to deliver relief to victims of worst flood in decades

 “It was dark and we could not see clearly what was happening, although we knew water was running outside.
 We did not realize it was becoming such a big deal.”

-A quarter of flood-prone Mabi, sandwiched between two rivers, was inundated after one of the area’s levees crumbled under the force of last week’s torrents.
+A quarter of flood-prone Mabi, sandwiched between two rivers, was inundated after a levee crumbled under the force of last week’s torrents.

 The death toll from the floods rose to at least 127, with 63 missing, public broadcaster NHK said.